infinum/eightshift-libs/src/Geolocation/Readme.md

 # WP-ROCKET Plugin usage

-When geolocation is used in combination with WP-Rocket plugin it will not work by default because the cookie is set after the page is loaded and at that point it is too late to provide content.
+When geolocation is used in combination with the WP-Rocket plugin it will not work by default because the cookie is set after the page is loaded and at that point, it is too late to provide alternative content.

 WP-Rocket plugin provides options/hooks to fix this.
-By using hook `rocket_advanced_cache_file` we are able to inject our custom function in the page generation process inside the `wp-content/advanced-cache.php` file.
-By modifying this file we can detect users geolocation from the IP and set the cookie manually before the page is loaded.
+By using the `rocket_advanced_cache_file` hook we are able to inject our custom function into the page generation process inside the `wp-content/advanced-cache.php` file.
+By modifying this file we can detect the users' geolocation from the IP and set the cookie manually before the page is loaded.
 This way WP-Rocket can detect that cookie and provide the necessary cache.
 Below is the process of setting it:

 ## Set dynamic cookie: